suncoast-devs/handbook/lessons/js-intro/functions.md

 Defining a function does not execute it.
 Defining the function simply names the function and specifies what to do when the function is called.
-Calling the function actually performs the specified actions with the indicated parameters.
+Calling the function performs the specified actions with the indicated parameters.
 For example, if you define the function square, you could call it as follows:

 ```typescript
 square(5)